Quantum Chameleons: Quantum force between plates

 Although the limits taken above are conceptually simple, the transition between both as a function of $L$ is non trivial, as shown in Fig.~\ref{fig:SymPlates}.
 We see that the transition occurs over 3 orders of magnitude in $L$ and takes place near $L\sim 1/m_{1,3}$.
-Qualitatively, this is the typical distance for which the chameleon fluctuation has high enough momentum to start travelling in the $1,3$ regions.
+Qualitatively, this is the typical distance for which the chameleon-like fluctuation has high enough momentum to start travelling in the $1,3$ regions.
 This behaviour can be seen as a validity cutoff on the Casimir pressure, in the sense that at close enough distance the pressure becomes constant instead of keeping growing.
+This behaviour can be see in Fig. \ref{fig:SymPlates} at low values of $L$.
+An $O(1)$ estimate of the pressure in this regime, taking $m_1 \sim m_3$, is given by \be \frac{F_{\rm quant}}{S} \sim - \frac{ (m^2_{1}-m_2^2)(m^2_{3}-m_2^2)}{32\pi^2} \log m_{1,3} L\,, \ee and applies both for $m_{1,3}\gg m_2$ (strong coupling) and $m_{1,3} \sim m_2$ (weak coupling).